Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/2.5.jpg)

-## 3) After registration is over you can Login by using your Personal Data
+## 3) When the registration is over you can Login by using your Personal Data

 ![](ScrShotsForReadme/3.jpg)